 Taylah confidently maintains, endorses and practices the philosophy that learning is holistic.
 It is the development of the whole person – their physical, emotional and social well-being, and not just the cognitive and linguistic attitudes of a child – that contributes to the acquisition of knowledge and becoming strong, vibrant and active members of society.
 She aims each day to provide a learning environment in which each student is able to achieve their own goals and push themselves to higher limits.

-Ella Herbert teaches the Year 5/6 classroom on Mondays and Tuesdays.
+Ella Herbert teaches the Year 5/6 classroom from Wednesday – Friday.

 Ella holds a Bachelor of Early Childhood Education from the University of Notre Dame, and has many years of experience working with children from birth to Year 7.
 She has developed a deep passion for inquiry and nature-based education; this aligns closely with Kerry Street’s educational values.